 Since you’re just an end-user of such services – you have limited control (if any) over resources and assets.

-For obvious reasons, you don’t have the ability to edit these options or settings, and thus achieving 100% scores on a website builder is unlikely.
+For obvious reasons, you don’t have the ability to edit these options or settings, and thus achieving high Performance and Structure scores on a website builder is unlikely.

 You shouldn’t chase your scores though and we’ve explained why you shouldn’t previously.

-You can only improve on things you’re in control of, like images and video, added functionality, and type/amount of content you put on your page.
+You can only improve on things you’re in control of, like images and videos, added functionality (apps, extensions, etc.), themes, and the amount of content you put on your page.

 Go easy on fancy features and widgets